 The lower the value of acidity, the higher the quality of olive oil

 Although it is not the only parameter by which we evaluate the quality of a product, we can say that a high quality extra virgin olive oil, usually, It has an acidity of between 0,1% e 0,3%.
-And it's an indicator of the condition of the olives before harvesting.
+And it is an indicator of the conditions of the olives before harvest.
 The acidity is formed following the degradation of the fruit cells.
 If the fruit is poorly maintained or damaged, the acidity is higher and the quality and lower.

 The label, you can find indication of the acidity maximum expected at maturity and must always be accompanied by information on other important parameters. peroxides Index (maximum value 20), In terms of wax, absorption of ultraviolet light.
-The label, one can find expressions like this: "maximum values expected at the date of the minimum retention term".
+The label, one can find expressions like this: “maximum values foreseen at the date of minimum durability”.